scipp/scipp/doc/type-erased-prototype.md

   - Process each spectrum independently until the "reduction" step of the workflow.
   - Can we use `dask`?
     - From the `xarray` documentation: *A good rule of thumb to create arrays with a minimum chunksize of at least one million elements (e.g., a 1000x1000 matrix).* --- this would imply that directly using `dask` is not useful to chunks that fit into cache?
+      Maybe smaller chunks are feasible if our computation is a longer (compiled) list of algorithms?
   - What can we learn from `dask`?

 - View or similar to support histogram access to `EventList` with on-the-fly binning.